Branch & Local News

 . . . . . . .

-July 14th was the date for the annual CAMRA Lancashire Branches Social, and this year it was held in Leyland.
-On what was yet another sunny day there was a good turnout of Lancashire based CAMRA members who had travelled from all four corners of the county to socialise and sample the many beers on offer in Leyland.
+July 14th was the date for the annual CAMRA Lancashire Branches Social, and this year it was hosted by CAMRA Central Lancashire branch in Leyland.
+On what was yet another sunny day there was a good turnout of Lancashire based CAMRA members who had travelled from all four corners of the county to socialise and sample the many beers on offer.
 Pictured outside the Market Ale House, Leyland, with hosts CAMRA Central Lancashire committee members Dave Bell, Adrian Smith, and John Singleton, are some of the many CAMRA members who turned out on the day.

-. . . . .
+. . . . . . .